 Are your kids bored by anything to do with dental health and teeth?
-Join our Tranquille team to learn some fun dental facts listed below to pique their interest!
+Join our Kamloops team to learn some fun dental facts listed below to pique their interest!

 1. Even ancient populations understood the importance of oral hygiene.

 While ancient oral hygiene methods and practices seem rudimentary compared to those we use today, people back then had definitely figured out that there is a connection between oral hygiene and strong, healthy teeth.

 Ancient people tried many different methods to keep their teeth clean.
 Some would go so far as to chew tree bark or wooden sticks with frayed ends to clean their teeth.
 Ancient Egyptians brushed their teeth using a powder made from pulverized eggshells and ox hooves mixed with water.

 2. The modern toothbrush was not developed until the 1700s.